Lee Anderson tells asylum seekers to ‘f*** off back to France’

 Internal guidance states that only single men up to the age 65 can be put on the Bibby Stockholm, and they cannot be victims of modern slavery or trafficking.
 They cannot be disabled, elderly, or victims of torture, rape or other serious forms of psychological, physical or sexual violence.

-Justice secretary Alex Chalk acknowledged it is “frustrating” that only 15 migrants have boarded the 500-capacity barge so far.
+Mr Chalk acknowledged it is “frustrating” that only 15 migrants have boarded the 500-capacity barge so far.
 “It doesn’t diminish our resolve to solve this,” he told BBC Breakfast.

-He also told Times Radio that the point of the Bibby Stockholm is to act as a deterrent to make it “clear” what happens to people who enter the UK illegally.

-Mr Chalk said the government spending £6m a day on “4-star hotel accommodation” for asylum seekers is not what the British people want.
+The cabinet minister also told Times Radio that the point of the “austere” Bibby Stockholm is to act as a deterrent.
+He said the government spending £6m a day on “4-star hotel accommodation” for asylum seekers is not what the British people want.

 But campaign groups One Life to Live and Reclaim the Sea have estimated that the barge will cost £18m a year, saying it would “almost certainly” cost more than housing migrants in hotels.